 Understanding the benefits of ETFs is an important step toward determining whether ETFs can be an appropriate choice for your portfolio

-They provide access to many companies or investments in one single trade, removing single stock risk — the risk inherent in being exposed to just one company.
-Offering this exposure in the ETF structure helps to lower the risk that a select number of individual stocks could hurt overall portfolio performance.
+They provide access to many companies or investments in a single trade, removing single stock risk — the risk inherent in being exposed to just one company.
+The ETF structure helps to lower the risk that a select number of individual stocks could hurt overall portfolio performance.

-Tax Efficiency— ETFs are generally more tax efficient than other investment vehicles due to the ability to transfer securities in and out of the portfolio in the most tax-efficient manner, via the in-kind creation/redemption process.
-And, because ETFs generally track market indexes, turnover is generally low, resulting in fewer capital gains and lower taxes.
+ETFs are generally more tax efficient than other investment vehicles due to the ability to transfer securities in and out of the portfolio in the most tax-efficient manner, via the in-kind creation/redemption process.
+Because ETFs generally track market indexes, turnover is generally low, resulting in fewer capital gains and lower taxes.
 Additionally, any associated capital gains taxes are paid at the time of final sale, offering greater control on the timing of tax consequences.